mazemasterjs/mazemaster-shared-library/README.md

 ## Change Log

+### v1.12.4

+- added Life to the player
+- added Poisoned to the PLAYER_STATES enum

 ### v1.12.3

 - To better allow traps to change the layout of the maze in real-time, the following changes have been made: